Frequently Asked Questions

 Data access via the Data Access Committee is generally a more efficient option that encourages more open and collaborative data re-use, so after five years, we contact data controllers for contributor-controlled datasets, to ask if they still want to continue with the contributor-controlled option, or switch to the Data Access Committee-controlled option.
 We will not implement this switch without checking with you first if you choose the contributor-controlled option, and you have the option to continue with the contributor-control indefinitely.
 We will however check with you if you want to continue with this option every five years.

-The Data Contributor (and therefore the Data Controller) is the institution/organisation where the data was collected.
+We follow GDPR guidance for this and other data transfer-related processes.
+As such, the Data Controller is the institution/organisation where the data was collected.
 It is not an individual researchers/scientific group leader/principal investigator (PI), though an individual is usually responsible for the signing the IDDO Terms of Data Submission on behalf of the institution/organisation.

 IDDO doesn’t simply upload data that has been submitted to its repositories: instead, we processes data (submitted in a wide variety of formats) into a standardised forms that meet CDISC STDTM standards.
 Without this standardisation, the data is much less usable, and this data curation is a major part of what we do at IDDO: it enables greater data accessibility, interoperability and reusability.